Once upon a different Carla-life, I was all about the side projects.

 Friends who, in the same fashion as extroverts who recharge through socializing, create energy the more they expend.

-Right now, at least for today, I’m neither of these women.
+Right now, at least for today, I’m neither woman.

-And, because of that fact, I cannot allow my self-worth to be based on how hard I hustle.
+And, because of that fact, I cannot allow my self-worth to be defined by how hard I hustle.

 I know what ___ means to me.
 What does it mean to you?